Prices

 © Hester Belt

-Tatyana van Walsum studied theatre design in London, at the Wimbledon School of Art and the Motley Theatre Design Academy.
-She regularly collaborates with choreographers such as Krzysztof Pastor, Dominique Dumais, Kevin O'Day, Juanjo Argues and Annabelle Lopez Ochoa, and has performed with companies around the world, including the Dutch National Ballet, the Polish National Ballet, the Stuttgart Ballet, the Toronto Ballet Company, the Australian Ballet, the Scottish Ballet, the Swedish Royal Ballet and the Joffrey Ballet in Chicago.
+Tatyana van Walsum studied theater design in London, at the Wimbledon School of Art and the Motley Theatre Design Academy.
+She designs sets and costumes from her Amsterdam-based studio.
+She regularly collaborates with choreographers such as Krzysztof Pastor, Dominique Dumais, Kevin O'Day and Juanjo Argues, Annabelle Lopez Ochoa, which has led her to perform with companies worldwide, including Dutch National Ballet, Polish National Ballet, Stuttgart Ballet, Toronto Ballet Company, Australian Ballet, Scottish Ballet, Swedish Royal Ballet and Chicago's Joffrey Ballet.

-She has received numerous awards, including the Benois de la danse for best set design (Le Jour Même for the Lyon Opera Ballet) and the Green Room Award for best ballet design (Symphonie fantastique for the Australian Ballet).
+She has received numerous awards, including the Benois de la danse prize for best scenography (Le Jour Même by the Lyon Opera Ballet) and the Green Room Award for best ballet design (Symphonie fantastique by the Australian Ballet).

-In 2003 Tatyana van Walsum designed the sets and costumes for Nigel Warrington's production of Così fan tutte for the Aarhus Festival in Denmark, which won the Reumert Pris Award for the best opera production of the year.
-In opera, she also designed the sets and costumes for Aida directed by Shirin Neshat at the Salzburg Festival in 2017, Don Giovanni directed by Demis Volpi at the Weimar Opera in 2018, and Echnaton for Giuseppe Spota at the Dortmund Opera in 2019.
+In 2003, Tatyana van Walsum created the sets and costumes for Nigel Warrington's staging of Così fan tutte for the Aarhus Festival in Denmark, which won the Reumert Pris Award for best opera production of the year.
+In opera, she also designed the sets and costumes for Aida directed by Shirin Neshat at the Salzburg Festival 2017, Don Giovanni directed by Demis Volpi at the Weimar Opera in 2018, and Echnaton for Giuseppe Spota at the Dortmund Opera in 2019.

 Back to top